close

 Side note: You’ll occasionally see 1080p referred to as “2K” because 1920 is basically 2000.

 Increased resolution means finer detail for a given image size.
 It also means larger file sizes or bandwidth load.
-Many video conferencing services don’t support 4K video conferencing currently.
+We’re not aware of any platform that supports native 4K video conferencing (i.e., 4K without using AI upscaling).
 So do you really need a 4K Ultra HD video bar?
 Why would you want it?

 There are a few reasons you might buy a 4K video bar: